Music

 Music can play an important role in improving children’s health and wellbeing, as well as building skills such as self-confidence, creativity and a sense of achievement.

-The music curriculum is designed to offer increasing challenge and development of skills and based on the National Curriculum for Music.
+The music curriculum is designed to offer increasing challenge and development of skills and is based on the National Curriculum for Music.

 Early Years